appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-from-community-edition/README.md

 ---
-description: Follow these steps to upgrade the Appsmith Community Edition to a Business Edition.
+description: Follow these steps to upgrade the Appsmith Community Edition to a Commercial Edition.
 ---
 # Upgrade from Community Edition